Local REST API & MCP Server

 Quick start

 After installing and enabling the plugin, open Settings → Local REST API to find your API key and certificate.
-Then try:

 # Check the server is running (no auth required)